 Digital Transfer.
 The uploading of Copyright Material to an online teaching platform or other transfer to digital medium operated by the University may require permissions from the owner of copyright to the Copyright Material; however, for Course Materials these permissions by this policy shall be subordinate to a Faculty member’s ability to revoke permissions to use Course Materials as provided in section 2.2 above, and Faculty shall have the ability to require such Course Materials be removed from the digital medium for the purposes of teaching registered courses.

 Faculty disclosure.
-Faculty using or distributing PSU Copyright Materials under the license granted in section 2.1 above have an obligation to mark PSU Copyright Materials as “© Portland State University.”
-Faculty who wish to use or distribute PSU Copyright Materials for Commercial Use shall seek an appropriate license by disclosing the PSU Copyright Materials to the University’s Office of Innovation & Intellectual Property.
+Faculty and Staff using or distributing PSU Copyright Materials under the license granted in section 2.1 or pursuant to section 2.2 above have an obligation to mark PSU Copyright Materials as “© Portland State University.”
+Faculty and Staff who wish to use or distribute PSU Copyright Materials for Commercial Use shall seek an appropriate license by disclosing the PSU Copyright Materials to the University’s Office of Innovation & Intellectual Property.

 Independent Contractors of Works Created Under Contract.
 Where the University hires third-parties to perform services or undertake other work where Copyright Materials are created, it is the general practice of the University to retain the copyright ownership in those works under the Work for Hire rule.
 Such materials will be PSU Copyright Materials.

 Collaborative and Joint Works.
 When individuals collaborate to author Copyright Materials, a "joint work" often results, in which all the rights holders jointly hold nonexclusive rights to use the work.
-For example, Copyright Materials may be authored or created by both Faculty and Staff working on a project and this collaboration may result in a joint work(s) where the copyright is owned jointly by both the University and the Faculty member(s) and the work created is both PSU Copyright Materials and Faculty-owned Copyright Materials.
+For example, Copyright Materials may be authored or created by combinations of Faculty, students, and Staff working on a project and this collaboration may result in a joint work(s) where the copyright is owned jointly and the work created may be a combination PSU Copyright Materials and Faculty-owned or student-owned Copyright Materials.
 Prior to authoring or creating such works, Faculty, other University employees, and students who collaborate with each other or with non-University third-parties (e.g., volunteers, visitors, other collaborators) are encouraged to describe or determine the disposition of the resulting copyright.
 A sample form is provided in Links to Related Forms.

 Licenses to Third Parties.
 The license of PSU Copyright Material from the University to third parties for Commercial Use, or for any use in exchange for license fees, including all terms and execution of such license agreements, is the sole responsibility of the Office of Innovation & Intellectual Property under the Vice President for Research & Strategic Partnerships.